 Public protests against testing under the No Child Left Behind and Race to the Top reform initiatives showed that much can go wrong in high stakes contexts involving standardized assessments, particularly when the information from tests is applied too early in reform implementation contexts, or misinterpreted in educational accountability settings.
 As various states move towards implementing their most recent, federally approved plans, this "consumer's guide" offers guidelines for meeting external regulatory requirements for accountability with a mind to how and why the adopted tests were designed, and to their technical merits and limitations.
-The guide may be useful in orientation and professional development settings for the intended and other audiences, detailed in Section 1.0.
+The guide may be useful in orientation and professional development settings for the intended audiences.